mautrix/docs/gomuks/installation.md

 The release and CI binaries for Linux and Windows are statically built and have no dependencies at all.
 The binaries for macOS require installing libolm, either with `brew install libolm` or by placing `libolm.3.dylib` from the CI in the same directory as the `gomuks` binary.
+MacPorts for macOS takes care of any dependencies.

 There are also community maintained packages for several distributions.
 If you've made a new distro package, please add it to the list below.